WiktoriaZielinska/Adaptive-Mesh-Refinement/Parameter Exercises/Adaptive Mesh Refinement/README.md

     -i /ccs/home/wiktoria_zielinska/athenapk/inputs/blast_image.in \
 ```

-22. Before saving, play around with this line:
+### Step 22: Before saving, play around with this line:

 ```
 parthenon/mesh/numlevel=5 \
 ```

-23. What happens if you change the "5" to a "3", or some other number?
+### Step 23: What happens if you change the "5" to a "3", or some other number?
 Try changing it to 3, or whatever number you decide on.
 Use the arrow keys to move around:

 ```
 parthenon/mesh/numlevel=3 \